MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/export-import-config-data-for-records.md

 3. Extract the zip file, open the data.xml file present in the extracted folder, and perform the following operations:

-   - In the source and target organizations, run the following OData API and note the `msdyn_decisioncontractid`:
+   - In the source and target organizations, run the following OData API call and note the `msdyn_decisioncontractid`:

       `https://<OrgURL>/api/data/v9.1/msdyn_decisioncontracts?$select=msdyn_decisioncontractid&$filter=msdyn_uniquename eq 'msdyn_baseoutputcontractmasterentityroutingconfiguration'`

      In data.xml file, replace all the occurrences of the msdyn_decisioncontractid GUID in the source organization with the msdyn_decisioncontractid GUID of the target organization.

-   - In the source and target organizations, run the following OData API and note the `msdyn_decisioncontractid`:
+   - In the source and target organizations, run the following OData API call and note the `msdyn_decisioncontractid`:

       `https://<OrgURL>/api/data/v9.1/msdyn_decisioncontracts?$select=msdyn_decisioncontractid&$filter=msdyn_uniquename eq 'msdyn_baseoutputcontractmasterentityroutingconfigurationunifiedrouting'`